Photo of Dr Gemma Ahearne

 I also run a large (168 students in 22/23) module called SOCI349 Crime, Justice and the Sex Industry.
 You can read about this by clicking the publications tab.

-My doctorate focused on the experiences of women sex workers in prison and I have 21 years experience of the sex industry.
+My doctorate focused on the experiences of women sex workers in prison and I have 22 years experience of the sex industry.
 My interests centre around processes of vulnerability and exploitation, and in particular, contested perceptions of vulnerability.
-In my most recent published chapter (March 2023) I critique the role of women's centres who facilitate the punishment of women thus effectively being their 'sisters' keepers' within the widening web of governmentality.
+In a recently published chapter I critique the role of women's centres who facilitate the punishment of women thus effectively being their 'sisters' keepers' within the widening web of governmentality.
 This speaks to the importance of feminist criminologists and feminist legal scholars to interrogate the spectrum of decarceration where harms might be displaced to community settings and alternative spaces.

-I am currently developing a grant bid with colleagues in veterinary sciences around OCGs and dog bites.
-Much of my work focuses on stigma and moralising discourses resulting in marginalized peoples being constructed as the 'other'.
+Much of my work focuses on stigma and displaced and dispersed harms.
 I will continue to develop multidisciplinary responses with colleagues internationally.

 I am committed to developing arts-based practice and collaborations, having worked with FACT Liverpool, Bloc Projects Sheffield and Tate Liverpool through the Tate Exchange programme.